 - Disconnections and unavailability occur during the failover.
 The service client should be able to reconnect or retry. - After a master/standby failover is complete, the previous faulty master node (then the standby one) will be recovered later.
 Service access to the previous master node will fail.
 In this case, configure Redis SDKs.
-For details, see Access in Different Languages.
+For details, see Connecting to Redis on a Client.